 Creation of Local Jobs

-Jobs are created with every construction project — not just those that reimagine how spaces are used.
-But with the latter the beneficiaries can sometimes be wholly different.
-Adaptive reuse projects more often rely on techniques and trades associated with the artisan economy, oftentimes in the name of preserving an historical artifact.
+Jobs are created with every construction project—not just those that reimagine how spaces are used.
+But with the latter, the beneficiaries can sometimes be wholly different.
+Adaptive reuse projects more often rely on techniques and trades associated with the artisan economy, oftentimes in the name of preserving a historical artifact.
 As such, local artisans who practice a more old-fashioned art are in greater demand, and the practice is kept alive for another generation.

 The Spaces Can Be Useful for Fledgling Businesses

 We’re assuming that part of this is attributable to the fact that adaptive reuse projects in general can be 16 percent less costly than other forms of construction, but we’re also finding that these building projects tend to be more appealing to startups and younger businesses than established businesses in more longstanding industries.
 One possible cause?
 These companies may be more reliant on a younger workforce.
 With more and more 18-35 year-old professionals moving toward urban areas (where such restoration projects are more prevalent), it’s no surprise that there’s a correlation between adaptive reuse projects and access to a young, educated workforce.

 IA is seeing that several projects within its portfolio are serving as a draw to this demographic.
 One such space (which had evolved from a defunct shopping mall to a modern corporate headquarters) has been hailed as a major attraction for young professionals, with several websites listing the company as a “top company for millennials”.
 That company (ServiceMaster) has since embraced this role, and among other notable offerings now provides access to a Young Professionals Resource Group to its employees.